shahidlab/shahidlab.github.io/_pages/join.md

 ## Research environment

 The Shahid Lab is based in the School of Biosciences at the [University of Sheffield](https://www.sheffield.ac.uk/).
-We are part of the [Plants, Photosynthesis and Soil Cluster (PPS)](https://www.sheffield.ac.uk/biosciences/research/areas/plants-photosynthesis-and-soil) and the [Sheffield Institute for Nucleic Acids](https://sites.google.com/sheffield.ac.uk/sinfonia/home?pli=1), connecting our research with a broad community working across plant biology, ecology, molecular biology, genomics and nucleic-acid science.
+We are part of the [Plants, Photosynthesis and Soil Cluster (PPS)](https://www.sheffield.ac.uk/biosciences/research/areas/plants-photosynthesis-and-soil) and the [Sheffield Institute for Nucleic Acids](https://sites.google.com/sheffield.ac.uk/sinfonia/home?pli=1), connecting our research with a broad community working across plant genomics, ecology, molecular and nucleic acid biology.

 [The School of Biosciences](https://www.sheffield.ac.uk/biosciences) is one of the largest single-site communities of bioscientists in the UK, including a substantial concentration of expertise in plant science.
 This creates a highly collaborative environment for interdisciplinary research, with opportunities to access complementary expertise, develop new collaborations and work across experimental and computational approaches.
 The strength of this research environment was recognised in REF2021, with [School of Biosciences ranking 4th in UK](https://sheffield.ac.uk/biosciences/news/biosciences-sheffield-rated-4th-uk-quality-research).